cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 ## 3. Agent Configuration
 ### 3.1 Config Properties
 Things to configure in table:
-1) `timeThreshold` the upper bounds of time.
+1) `timeThreshold` - The time cutoff of an isochrone in minutes.
+Default value is set at 15 minutes.
-2) `timeInterval` in minutes.
+2) `timeInterval` - The time increment value of each isochrone in minutes.
+Default value is set at 5 mintues time interval.
-3) `populationTable` all the population table names as uploaded in .
+3) `populationTable` - The exact table names of the population tables as per [uploaded](#23-uploading-population-data-via-stack-data-uploader).

 ### 3.2 SPARQL Queries
-Modify SPARQL queries as according to the POI you wish to query.
+SPARQL queries are used to retrieve the location of POI.

+The acceptable SPARQL queries format require 3 columns.
+1) `poi_iri` refers to the POI's iri.
+2) `poi_type` refers to the iri type.
+3) `geometry` refers to the WKT literals of the POI location.

+Sample SPARQL queries are created for Pirmasens and King's Lynn use cases.

-### 3.3
+### 3.3 EdgeTableSQL
-Modify the edgeTableSQL as according to the cost table per the transport mode.
+[EdgeTable](https://docs.pgrouting.org/2.5/en/pgRouting-concepts.html#description-of-the-edges-sql-query-for-dijkstra-like-functions) describes the characteristic of the road networks.
+It is used to define the transport mode during the calculation of isochrone.

+Sample edgeTable prepared:
+1) 15 Minute Smart City (15MSC) - Walk, Cycle, Drive
+2) Urban Resillience - Drive, Drive_flood

 ## 4. Build
 ### 4.1.
 GitHub Credentials